 Background and Context

-Implementers should be familiar with with the background and concepts described in Profiling FHIR before working with this resource.
+Implementers should be familiar with the background and concepts described in Profiling FHIR before working with this resource.

 source\searchparameter\searchparameter-notes.xml

 SearchParameters on Extensions

 The SearchParameter resource may be used to define searches on extensions.
 Depending on the context of the extension (as defined in the StructureDefinition), this may require multiple instances of the SearchParameter.xpath element like so: